 The cooperative model is not without issues: If we select the wrong time to let other tasks work, we can hurt performance or even break the system.
 Giving up control in the right moment is especially tricky since it is sometimes happening implicitly.
 A task that loops without yielding forever is an extreme example.
 In OS managed threads, the OS can preempt a thread of control, so this is a non-issue.
 In user-managed tasks, however, this is an issue that needs to be protected against.

 .await is effectively, not a guarantee.
 We cannot know if an async function ever yields.
 We can ensure that we yield control via yield_now.
 However, this comes at a cost: namely, that we might yield in situations where it is not strictly necessary.

 With regards to performance, tasks are typically cheaper from a context switching perspective, and we have finer grained control.
-On the other hand, we lose control over where a task runs, while we can pin threads to cores to schedule affinity on SMP systems, tasks may migrate across cores or executers move freely.
+On the other hand, we lose control over where a task runs, while we can pin threads to cores to schedule affinity on SMP systems, tasks may migrate across cores or runners move freely.

-In tremor, we have adopted the
+In Tremor, we have adopted the

 smol small and fast async runtime.
 When two tasks can run consecutively on the same executor,

 smol will schedule them in different executors.
 A significant improvement over the thread-based tremor runtime is that

 smol does not aggressively steal work from other schedulers if they are not overloaded.
 This avoids the runtime trashing CPU caches based on micro-benchmarking results.

 In previous releases of Tremor, the runtime focused on situations where applications had a limited and bounded number of stable long-lived concurrent pipelines in each instance.
 While multiple running artefacts were supported, in practice, tremor was deployed on systems with up to 4 logical cores.